Faults and test result

 You can take the test again if you fail at either your first or second attempt.

-You have to book another test and pay again.
+You have to pay again to book another test.

 Failing the third attempt